 FACILITIES AND ADMINISTRATIVE COST INCENTIVE PROGRAM

 The facilities and administrative (F&A) cost incentive program was originally established to encourage PIs to obtain full F&A recovery on awards.
-Fifteen percent of F&A charged on qualifying awards are credited back to the PI's incentive account in the 490 fund series.
+Fifteen percent of F&A charged on qualifying awards are credited back to the PI's incentive account in.
 In order to qualify for incentive, an award must bear the full allowable indirect cost rate applicable.
 If the sponsor limits recovery to a certain percentage, this is considered full allowable recovery.

 In addition, if a multi-year proposal is submitted with full allowable F&A, and the negotiated F&A rate increases during the life of the award, the award will continue to qualify for the incentive program even if the sponsor holds the F&A rate to its original level.

-The 490 account must always maintain a positive cash balance.
-The 490 account is funded monthly by a transfer of 15% of the F&A posted on each qualifying award for that month.
+The PI Incentive account must always maintain a positive cash balance.
+The IP Incentive account is funded monthly by a transfer of 15% of the F&A posted on each qualifying award for that month.